taeram/gpx-to-map-vbulletin/README.md

 This code is distributed under the [MIT License](LICENSE).

 # Installation / Upgrading

-Download the latest release from the [Releases](https://github.com/taeram/gpx-to-map-vbulletin/releases) tab, and unpack it on your computer.
+To install or upgrade the product:

-Next, to install or upgrade the product:
+* Download the latest release from the [Releases](https://github.com/taeram/gpx-to-map-vbulletin/releases) tab, and unpack it on your computer.
 * Login to the Admin Control Panel in your vBulletin server
 * In the sidebar, click "Plugins & Products"
 * In the sidebar, click "Manage Products"